leoyyang/academic_website/content/en/authors/Leo Yang/_index.md

 # Education to show in About widget
 education:
   courses:
+  - course: Ph.D. in Political Science (with a Specialization in Computational Social Science)
+    institution: University of California San Diego
+    year: 2023
   - course: M.Phil in Social Science
     institution: Hong Kong University of Science and Technology
     year: 2016